aznamier/elasticsearch-native-script-updater/README.md

 This plugin define the native script "updater".

 It can be used during update requests.

 Here are the reasons why one would want to use this instead of the standard update builtin with Elasticsearch:

-* Security: it does not require dynamic scripting which is disabled by default since 1.2.1
+* Security: it does not require dynamic scripting which is disabled by default since elasticsearch-1.2.0
 * In a single execution all types of manipulations of the document are done
-* Array manipulations are somewhat easier than MVEL scripts: arrays are merged, empty objects are deleted.
+* Array manipulations are somewhat easier than MVEL scripts: arrays are merged, after a removal empty ancestors are deleted recursively.
 * Performance is at least as good as MVEL: no wrapping/unwrapping we stay in pure compiled java land here.

+Note that if your update consists of merging a document on an existing one then there is no need for a script and one should stick to the standard update API.

 Usage:
 ------